JLarrad/DocChain/ConfigManual.md

 ##Setup

 - Choose the working mode.
-If the mode is "Only Receiver" you do not need anything more.
+If the mode is "Only Receiver" you do not need anything else.
 - Insert the IP server address hosting the destination App.
 - Insert the name of the destination APP with " ".
 (The reason why the setup is done with App Name instead App ID it's because the name of the Apps should not change, and if it does, it's a "new one".
 Meanwhile, the ID itself can vary, that's why one of the tasks the code does is to ask to the repository for the App ID.)